sjtalkar/capstone_dashboard/README.md

-# capstone_dashboard
+# capstone_dashboard Capstone Dashboard
 This repository is the visual dashboard element of the full Himalaya Dataset project developed in Dagshub

+## Restructure the Dash application folder structure

+## Create the Dockerfile
+FROM python:3.9-slim
+COPY requirements.txt ./requirements.txt
+RUN pip install -r requirements.txt
+# COPY . ./ Since we moved everthing to app folder, the image only needs everything from the app folder
+COPY app app
+CMD python app/app.py

-Docker Image to Deploy Dash Application
+## Create Docker Image to Deploy Dash Application

 If you want to build the all the elements including setting the packages, use no-cache: